uptonking/note4yaoo/lib-editor-codemirror-examples.md

 - https://github.com/mindofmatthew/text.management /GPLv3/202404/ts
   - Experimental Live Code Editor
-  - In its initial form, this is an editor for the Tidal language.
+  - this is an editor for the Tidal language.
 It requires Tidal to be installed independently.
   - https://github.com/mindofmatthew/text.management/tree/main/packages/codemirror/evaluate
     - CodeMirror 6 extension for enabling lines of code to be evaluated